Cobra's commitment to continuous product development has taken its seats to the very pinnacle of motorsport.

 Statistics show that, on average, the human race is getting taller and bigger.
 Inevitably this trend is reflected in the size of drivers - so Cobra used ergonomics and the latest technology to digitally create the 'modern' racing driver.

 It proved that Cobra Seats needed to accommodate a greater range of heights and width combinations than ever before.

 The new technology means that Cobra has seemingly achieved the impossible, creating seats with 15% more internal room without changing the external dimensions of their seats.

-Combined with their revolutionary Pro-Fit system, Cobra's new generation motosport seats now provide the PERFECT FIT for over 95% of all race drivers.
+Combined with their revolutionary Pro-Fit system, Cobra's new generation motorsport seats now provide the PERFECT FIT for over 95% of all race drivers.

-The legendary Sebring Pro and Evolution Pro seats are available in standard, GT width and 'Extra Tall' versions as standard, with a removable rigid base profile - meaning that side head restraints will always be in optimum position no matter what the size of the driver.
+The legendary Sebring Pro and Evolution Pro seats are available in standard and GT width and are now taller' as standard, with an optional removable rigid base profile - meaning that side head restraints will always be in optimum position no matter what the size of the driver.